University of Maine – Campus Recreation

 - Assist parents with inquiries regarding the program

 - Maintain camp facilities

 - Perform other duties as assigned

-As an RAD Camp Counselor, you are expected to be a friendly, knowledgeable and vigilant representative of Campus Recreation/Town of Orono.
+As a RAD Camp Counselor, you are expected to be a friendly, knowledgeable, and vigilant representative of Campus Recreation/Town of Orono.
 We expect all employees to have a positive attitude, show up for work on time, dress professionally, and perform all assigned duties in a professional manner.
 In addition, we expect all employees to treat everyone with respect.

 - Dependability, responsibility, and punctuality